 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof has a pitched profile overlaid with original interlocking concrete tiles.
-There are large dormer projections to the front and rear which appear to have flat felt covered roofs.
-The apex roof void is accessed from a hall ceiling hatch and was seen to be of timber framed construction.
-There is a side kitchen projection which has a flat roof thought to be overlaid in felt.
+The roof has two pitches each of which have hipped profiles and there is a central flat roof which is assumed to be felt covered.
+Pitched areas are overlaid in natural slate.
+We were able to access both roof void areas via ceiling hatches where the roof construction was seen to be of timber framed construction overlaid with timber sarking boards.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity brick construction mainly roughcast externally.
+Original walls at the front section of house appear to be of substantial solid stone/rubble construction finished in roughcast.
+The rear areas appear to be of cavity brick construction also roughcast.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are UPVC framed sealed unit double glazing throughout with matching external doors.
-There are some timber dormer facias and PVC eave and soffit cladding.
+Windows are mostly UPVC framed sealed unit double glazing although there are one or two timber casement single glazed units.
+Front and rear entrance doors are timber.
+There are some timber soffit boards at entrance door recesses.

 External decorations Visually inspected.
 Painted joinery.
-Conservatories / porches Visually inspected.
-There is a rear conservatory which has brick and roughcast lower walls with timber double glazed windows and a flat felt covered roof.
+Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a detached double sized garage of brick construction with a felt covered roof.
+There is a detached single garage which appears to be of timber framed construction with corrugated metal sheet claddings.
+There is a separate outbuilding of brick construction with a felt roof and adjoining greenhouse.
 Outside areas and boundaries Visually inspected.
-The property has private gardens to the front, side and rear with mixed style boundaries.
-Ceilings Visually inspected from floor level.
-Mainly plasterboard lined and timber panel linings in places.
+The property has private gardens to front, side and rear finished in various surfaces with two driveways.
+Boundaries are mixed style including timber fence. [a.ii I.o Ceilings Visually inspected from floor level.
+Plaster and plasterboard lined with some textured plaster ceiling coatings.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Walls are mixed solid hard plaster and plasterboard lined.
+Mainly solid hard plaster with some lath plaster linings in places.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber flooring to most areas.
+Flooring is of suspended timber throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirting and facings are timber.
-Internal doors are hollow panel units.
-Kitchen fittings comprise wall and floor mounted units.
-There is a timber staircase to the upper floor.
+Skirtings and facings are timber.
+Internal doors are hollow panel units and partly timber frame/glazed.
+Kitchen fittings comprise older style wall and floor mounted units.